JusticeMakers Competition FAQ

 - Access to secondary funders through JusticeMakers’ partner organizations.

 - Access to online trainings.

 A panel of esteemed expert judges will select the winners.
 The judges will have expert knowledge of criminal justice.
 The JusticeMaker 2020 Competition judges will be announced on justicemakers.ibj.org.

 Who can enter the competition?

-Any community activists, lawyers and human rights defenders with an interest in criminal defense may submit an application.
+Any female community activists, lawyers and human rights defenders with an interest in criminal defense may submit an application for the 2020 competition.
 IBJ strives to support committed criminal defense activists with groundbreaking proposals to promote positive reforms to criminal justice systems.
-Applicants from Francophonie Africa* may apply.
+Female applicants from Indonesia may apply.

 Can I remain anonymous?

 Yes.
 All users will have the ability to remain anonymous in their interactions with other members of the site.
 While anonymity is not encouraged, we recognize that criminal justice reform can be an intimidating and confrontational task.
 To that end, we want to protect the people who are bold enough to come forward with solutions.
 (Please note that for the purposes of due diligence and distribution of prizes, users must provide their contact information to JusticeMakers staff.)

 Entry in the JusticeMakers competition is entirely free of charge.